Header Background Shapes Blue

 Master data already exists and is used in the operational systems, with some issues.
 Master data in these systems is:

-Master Data is usually authored and used in the normal course of operations by existing business processes.
-Unfortunately, these operational business processes are tailored for an “application-specific” use case of this master data and therefore fail in achieving the overall enterprise requirement that mandates commonly used master data across applications with high-quality standards and common governance.
+Master Data is usually authored and used by existing business processes in the normal course of operations.
+Unfortunately, these operational business processes are tailored for an “application-specific” use case of this master data and, therefore, fail in achieving the overall enterprise requirement that mandates commonly used master data across applications with high-quality standards and shared governance.

-Some of the reference data can be universal and/or standardized (e.g. Countries – ISO 3166-1).
-Other reference data may be “agreed on” within the enterprise (customer status), or within a given business domain (product classifications).
+Some reference data can be universal or standardized (e.g., Countries – ISO 3166-1).
+Other reference data may be “agreed on” within the enterprise (customer status) or a given business domain (product classifications).

-Reporting data is (very short definition) data organized for the purpose of reporting and business intelligence.
-Data for operational reporting as well as data for enterprise (highly aggregated) reporting belong in this category.
+Reporting data is, in a nutshell, data organized for the purpose of reporting and business intelligence.
+Data for operational reporting, as well as data for enterprise (highly aggregated) reporting, belong in this category.

-Metadata is data that describes other data; it is the underlying definition or description of data.
-Examples of metadata include the properties of a media file: its size, type, resolution, author, and create date.
+Metadata is data that describes other data; it is the underlying definition or description of data, providing context, meaning, and usability.
+Examples of metadata include the properties of a media file: its size, type, resolution, author, and creation date.
 Software applications, documents, spreadsheets, and web pages are all examples that typically have associated metadata.
 Master data, reference data, and log data all have related metadata.

 Big data has many different definitions, but the most common is from Gartner’s Doug Laney.
 He characterized “big data” by 3Vs: volume, variety, and velocity.
 By its very nature, big data cannot be effectively maintained with traditional technology.
-Quite simply, it is the combination of the previous four types of data: log data, transactional data, reference data, and master data.
+Quite simply, it combines the previous four types of data: log data, transactional data, reference data, and master data.

 Unstructured Data is data that does not have a predefined structure.
 This type of data refers mainly to text data.
 For example, a PDF document enters in this category.
 Domains such as Text Mining can extract relevant and structured data from unstructured documents.